NikolasEnt/soccernet-calibration-sportlight/README.md

 ## Project structure

 * `src` - The project's source directory.
 * `notebooks` - Jupyter notebooks.
-It contains a notebook with the annotatio exploration and a notebook with ellipses geometry-related algoriths visualization.
+It contains a notebook with the annotatio exploration and a notebook with ellipses geometry-related algorithms visualization.
 * `data` - The project's storage for required files.
   * `data/experiments/` - Folder with individual experiments results and artifacts (each experiment has its individual folder in this location).
   * `data/dataset/` - Folder with `challenge`, `test`, `train` and `valid` data from the challenge organizers.
 Use the official [development kit](https://github.com/SoccerNet/sn-calibration) to get the datasets.